butteff/Ubuntu-Telemetry-Free-Privacy-Secure/README.md

     - HTTPS everywhere
     - PrivaConf (also google "Firefox Debloat in about:config" and manually switch off some problems)
 * Remove any software, that you don't use
 * Configure SandBox-like systems for some not-well proprietary software like, for example, skype.
-AppArmor, SeLinux and try to implement it
+Learn AppArmor, SeLinux and try to implement it
 * Configure manually the kernel and compile it from source with modules, that you need only

 ### Thank you!